 Taking your first RV trip?
 That's so exciting!
 It's a trip of a lifetime and the first time will not be your last.
 RV's are a home away from home, and even though they may seem intimidating, they're just another fun way to travel with the ones you love.

 Like with anything, the first time can be scary.
 You may forget something at home, you may get frustrated about getting lost, but those are all things that can be a learning experience for your next time.
-However, to avoid things going wrong on your trip, here are 21 tips that can save your life if you're a first time RVer!

 This may sound obvious, but it’s crucial.
 Even if it’s just little things like batteries, if you think of something important, write it down on a list!
 It’s amazing what you’ll forget when you’re just packing aimlessly.

 Have a plan for if it rains or shines.
 Campgrounds are great for when it’s sunny and warm, but if it’s cold and wet, you’ll probably just want to do something else, like drive to the nearest city.
 There will be tons to do either way!

 WiFi is tricky and pretty much nonexistent in the middle of nowhere.
 Whether you’re on a campground in a forest or driving through fields, you’ll probably want WiFi in case of an emergency or to keep others occupied while driving.
 A hotspot is a great idea and they’re actually pretty cheap!

 4. Find spots nearby that allow overnight parking for RV’s

 A lot of malls or supermarkets allow RV’s to hang out there overnight.
 Unless it’s stated otherwise, feel free to sleep there with no trouble.
 It will help ease your mind when you know you’re almost at a free rest stop for the night.